 Getting disability benefits can be difficult.
 The SSA runs two primary disability benefits programs — Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) — and strictly scrutinize each application.
 After a thorough review, the agency grants benefits to a select few applicants.
 It has been reported that the SSA approves only 36% of disability benefits applications every year.

 The rejection rate for applicants is so high for the following reasons:

 With numerous applicable laws, getting disability benefits for lupus becomes difficult.
 However, if you are denied when you apply for the first time, you still have a chance to apply again or appear the SSA’s decision.

 Your appeal could take months and even years to reach a hearing date, as there are millions of backlogged disability benefits cases each year in the United States.

-When you consult with an experienced attorney, they will ensure that your application for disability is complete and comprehensive.
-Having a lawyer assist with the application means that the chance of rejection based on inadequate documentation or improper completion is greatly reduced.
-Your medical records and how you respond to your treatment also can play a significant role in whether you can secure benefits for lupus.
+Your medical records and how you respond to your treatment also can play a significant role in whether you can secure disability benefits for lupus.
 Once you hire an attorney, they could guide you through each step of the benefits application process.

 In addition, your attorney can prepare you well in advance of your case proceedings in the event of an appeal, as well as be mindful of the statute of limitations in which you must appeal.
 If your case must go to trial, your attorney can stand by your side, allowing you to feel more at ease when an experienced legal professional represents you in court.